How do I optimize my Cookie banner? 5 ways (+ Bonus Tip)

 1. Placement of the cookie banner.

 The location of the cookie banner can determine a lot.
-Make sure the cookie banner is prominently displayed so that people have to make a choice immediately.
-By doing so, you reduce the number of “no choice made” cases.
+Make sure the cookie banner is prominently displayed, so that people have to make a choice immediately.
+By doing so, you reduce the number of "no choice made" cases.
 If it is not in a prominent place, such as at the bottom of the page, no data may be collected until the choice is made.
-For example, if a visitor continues to the next page, no data should be collected until that choice is made.
+For example, if a visitor moves on to the next page, no data should be collected until that choice is made.

 A banner at the top of the page or in the middle of the screen attracts more attention and leads to higher acceptance rates.